Kschang knows a fair amount about frauds, scams, Ponzi schemes, pyramid schemes, and multi-level marketing.

 Mandatory Cooling Off Period

-Another idea is to have a mandatory 72-hour cooling off period to join such programs, with warning to seek out government and anti-scam information and such.
+Another idea is to have a mandatory 72-hour cooling-off period to join such programs, with warning to seek out government and anti-scam information and such.
 This is to prevent the recruitment drives sign up people through euphoria of group-speak.

-Fundamentally, if a MLM is selling the dream of passive income, it is already in danger, because the only way to generate this passive income is to recruit, and that makes it vulnerable to turn into a pyramid scheme.
+Fundamentally, if an MLM is selling the dream of passive income, it is already in danger, because the only way to generate this passive income is to recruit, and that makes it vulnerable to turn into a pyramid scheme.
 The five flaws of the system only reinforce this fundamental attitude problem allowing it to slip closer and closer to the abyss.

 What's worse, it is almost impossible to recover once the slippage started to occur, because the system involves thinking in a circle due to the cult-ish behavior of the members.
 You are told to ignore reality and concentrate on the group's version of events instead.
-Furthermore, the cultish behavior of many MLMers is disturbing to friends and family.
+Furthermore, the cult-ish behavior of many MLMers is disturbing to friends and family.

 Add to that the documented stats that most participants (99%) in MLM lose money, and you have a business system that is dangerous to participants.

 If you want to consider MLM as a side job or even a full-time job, you may want to reconsider.
 I would not wish you luck, as you don't need luck.
 I wish you wisdom instead, to learn and properly evaluate the situation and determine whether it will benefit you . . . or not.